keithbuhler/dissertation-story/Dissertation Story.md

 ### Intrinsic Goods

 The first clarificatory point is that virtues are intrinsic goods.
-When I say that they "enable" one to be a practical, rational primate, I don't mean that virtues are only instrumentally valuable -- that too.
-Virtues on my account will also turn out to simply constituitive of humanity.
+They enable one to be a practical, rational primate, but they are more than instrumentally valuable.
+Virtues on my account will also turn out to be constitutive of humanity.
 It may seem to odd to categorize essential properties of humanity as morally praiseworthy traits.
 But the point is essential to my case.
 Virtues are not just "morally praiseworthy" qualities; they are *the human* qualities.
 Virtues are examples of *humanness* in its exemplary form.

 I grant that the notion that virtues are "the human" qualities is a reversal on the all-too-common mistake that "human" qualities are neutral with respect to moral praise or blame.
 The reason for this reversal of, as  I tried to argue above, is that all life forms discovered by scientific investigation and articulated in generic propositions are inherently normative.
 Hence, the concept of human nature cannot and should not be value-neutral.
 Rather, as Micah Lott points out, the concept of human nature: